In today’s busy world most people are looking for things that make life easier, but is our love for convenience slowly killing us?

 So how can these effect your long term health?

-1 - Fast Food and Take Aways
+1 - Impact of Fast Food and Take-A-Ways on health.

 I could write a separate blog on this one alone.
 Fast food is mass produced “food like substances”.
-It very rarely has any great nutritional value.
+It very rarely has anything of great nutritional value.
 It tends to be full of trans fats that are really detrimental to your health.
 They are high in salt and even sugar.
 The more sugar/salt/fat in the food, the more you will want to eat it.
 Portion sizes tend to be massive, which in turn encourages over eating in the long run.

 Think about how you feel after eating something like a McDonalds.
 How long does it take you to feel hungry again?
 Most people would say that they feel hungry before they have even left the premises.
 This may happen for a couple of reasons.